Getting Started

 Flags

-clawwatch connect prod-agent-01 --token cw_abc123clawwatch demo
+clawwatch watch prod-agent-01 --token cw_abc123clawwatch connect <sandbox-name>

 Flags